Build-Your-Own Hanukkah Latkes Toppings Board

 This post contains collections of products that I personally recommend (it may contain affiliate links).

-Another idea for celebrating the Festival of Lights is with this sweet Hanukkah Candy Board!
-By now you know that I love creating festive boards for every holiday, so check these out for inspiration too: Rosh Hashanah Board, Cheesegiving Board, Oh, Christmas Brie Board, Christmas Dessert Board, 12 Days of Cheese, and New Years Candy Board.
+Want other ideas for celebrating the Festival of Lights?
+You can’t go wrong with this DIY Sufganiyot Donut Board or this sweet Hanukkah Candy Board!
+By now you know that I love creating festive boards for every holiday—here are a few others for inspiration: Rosh Hashanah Board, Cheesegiving Board, Oh, Christmas Brie Board, Christmas Dessert Board, 12 Days of Cheese, and New Years Candy Board.

 The Best Latke Toppings (Both Traditional and Unexpected)

-Everyone has their own traditions, and I’m here for all of it.
-Whether you love the classic toppings, or want to get into something new, this board gives you loads of options.
+Everyone has their own traditions for what to eat with latkes, and I’m here for all of it.
+Whether you love the classic toppings, or want to get into something new, this is a latke board with loads of options.
 It’s very versatile.

-• I also love serving lox or whitefish salad on the side for some protein.
-If you’re a fan of lox, you must also check out my bagel brunch board (with all the fixins).
+• Add in some protein!
+I love serving lox or whitefish salad on the side, you can also go big with brisket or roasted chicken.
+(Btw, if you’re a fan of lox, you must check out my Bagel Brunch Board).

 As always, make it your own!
 Have fun with it and make it festive.